Mike Childs21 Feb 2022

-Following the Paris Agreement on climate change the Government asked the Committee on Climate Change to recommend more stringent carbon reduction targets which will require faster and deeper action to decarbonise home heating - the subject of this briefing.
+Following the Paris Agreement on climate change, the government asked the Climate Change Committee to recommend more stringent carbon reduction targets which will require faster and deeper action to decarbonise home heating – the subject of this briefing.

 Decarbonising home heating will cost money and it will involve disruption to householders but it can also bring significant economic opportunities for the UK.